shwetankpal582/Obsidian_Notes/IOT/Unit 1/Design Principles for Connected Devices.md

 - It suggested a reference model for IoT domain, network and transport capabilities for the IoT services and the applications at the application and application-support layers.

 ### ETSI
+- *European Telecommunication Standards Institute* intiated the development of set of standards for the network, and devices and gateway domains for the communication between machines (M2M).
+ETSI proposed high-level architecture for applications and service capabilities.
+### OGC
+- Open Geospatial CO